Throwback to Move-In Day, just in time for Family and Friends Weekend! Enjoy campus and Galesburg. #KnoxProud...

 Seek help immediately if a student:

-The counselors at the Counseling Center are under ethical and legal obligations not to release confidential information.
+The counselors at Counseling Services are under ethical and legal obligations not to release confidential information.
 We are not permitted to disclose if a student is receiving counseling services.
 Only with written permission by the student can a counselor disclose information to others (except in cases of danger to self or others).

 If a student tells us that you referred him/her and gives written permission, a counselor will notify you that the student did attend the initial appointment.
 If you would like additional feedback regarding progress, you may call the counselor and the counselor will ask the referred student directly for permission to contact you.
-If you would like more information about the students contact with the Counseling Center, we encourage you to directly ask the student.
+If you would like more information about the students contact with Counseling Services, we encourage you to directly ask the student.

 Back to Hello.knox.edu